-Wondering how to calculate DSO?
-The DSO formula works as follows, for a given period:
+If you’re wondering how to calculate DSO, the DSO formula works as follows, for a given period:

 DSO = (accounts receivables / total sales) * number of days